aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/aztec-family/_index.md

 </details>

 ### **Error Correction**
-This symbology supports Reed-Solomon error correction.
+This specification supports Reed-Solomon error correction.
 The required error correction level can be defined as a value from 5% to 95%.
 Error correction data cannot take less than three codewords.
 Setting a greater level of error correction leads to generating larger labels that are more resistant to distortions.

 Error correction levels over 23% are not recommended for use in cases when large input messages need to be encoded as this may lead to exceeding the barcode capacity.
 When barcodes are used in safe environments where the probability of damage is low, it is recommended to set the error correction level of 5%-10%.
 This will allow producing more compact barcode labels.

-## **Advantages and Weaknesses**
+## **Advantages and Limitations**
 Aztec Code has extremely high damage resistance capability.
-This barcode type uses the space more efficiently than other matrix symbologies.
+This barcode type uses the space more efficiently than other matrix types.
 The size can be also adjusted allowing for larger amounts of information to be stored.
 The other advantage is that quiet zones are not required.
 Such barcodes may be useful in the case of sending documentation via fax as they provide good readability even for low-resolution images.
-Aztec Code does not support Kana or Kanji characters.
+Compared with QR Code, Aztec Code is more compact, does not require quiet zones and has better density.
+However, it does not support Kana or Kanji symbols.

-## **Aspose Samples for Full-Range Aztec Generation and Recognition**
+## **How to Generate and Read Full-Range Aztec Barcodes**
 <a name="asposesamples"></a>

 ### **Generation Code Samples**